ahort0bCCAC/dat129_ccac/_finalProject/README_tech.md

 ## file attachments
 I am including a Jupyter notebook and the same file downloaded to a py file.
 Due to file qty and size I am not including source data which can be downloaded.

+## Next Steps
+With minor adjustments this program can be altered to read the state and/or territory data also available.
+Additional coding is needed for more user interactivity, like user input prompts for actions, pre-defined namelist selection and custom namelist building.